Renault 12: North America

 The United States-market Renault 12 was presented in the Bois de Boulogne in May 1971, followed by a presentation to American Renault dealers at the Doral Country Club, near Miami, shortly thereafter.
 The federalized R12 originally only came as a TL sedan or a Station Wagon (the first wagon to be sold by Renault in the US), but later a plain base version and the 12 L trim lines were added.
 They ranged in price from the introductory US$ 2195 to US$4498 for the final Station Wagon.
 US models differ in their quad headlamps and side marker lights, as well as by having a bump in the bonnet to clear the larger engine and its associated emissions hardware.

-The 12 was a slightly larger car than most European imports, and the longitudinal front wheel drive layout contrasted with most.
+The 12 was a slightly larger car than most European imports, and the longitudinal front-wheel drive layout contrasted with most.
 The engine, an all-aluminum 1565 cc unit with steel cylinder liners was shared with the Renault 16 and was specific to the U.S. market, although the 12 received a double-barrel Solex carburettor and slightly more power.
 Power was originally 73 hp SAE at 5000 rpm with a 8.6:1 compression ratio.
 For 1973, the engine was upgraded to the larger 1647 cc version with a single-barrel carburettor, featuring hemispherical heads, although power decreased to 69 hp at the same engine speed as emissions regulations were tightened.
 For 1974, the compression ratio was dropped to 7.5:1, with power slipping to 65 hp.
 For the 1976 model year a two-barrel carburettor and a somewhat higher compression ratio meant that 72 hp were on offer, while a more luxurious GTL model topped the lineup.
 Sales were marginal due to the growing popularity of Japanese imports, with their growing reputation of dependability and cost effective operation.
 The Renault 12 was introduced late in the 1971 model year, with sales continuing through 1977.

+Electric Vehicle Experiments

+In the mid-1970s, NASA used Renault 12s as electric vehicle testbeds as part of a NASA spinoff program.
+This test was performed in collaboration with the Energy Research and Development Administration and Electric Vehicle Associates, an EV company based in Parma, Ohio.
+Their Renault 12 was rebranded as the EVA Metro.
+It would keep the original Renault drivetrain, but was powered by lead-acid battery packs sourced from golf carts.
+These batteries would be situated in the engine bay and trunk.

+Only 12 EVA Metros would be converted.
+With seven being sold to the government of Manitoba, Canada, two of which would go on to be donated to universities.
+Five would be sold to private customers.
+In 2020, an EVA Metro would resurface in the US state of Georgia and be restored to running order.